Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Your Credit Card Provides Primary Coverage

-Premium travel credit cards like Chase Sapphire Reserve or certain business cards often provide primary rental car coverage, eliminating the need for rental company CDW/LDW.
+Premium travel credit cards like Chase Sapphire Reserve, Chase Sapphire Preferred, or Capital One Venture X often provide primary rental car coverage, eliminating the need for rental company CDW/LDW.

 Best Credit Cards for Primary Coverage: